Specialties

 Intimacy issues

-Personal Growth
+Personal Growth - Elizabeth & Annie

 Personal Growth means there is an area that is more broad or showing up in multiple areas of your life and want to target in therapy.
 It also may mean you sense that there are deeper concerns that you’re hoping a depth oriented approach can help you access.
+These are the common experiences Elizabeth and Annie work with (but not limited to):

 You’ve been to therapy before and desire more depth-oriented approach